wshager/xcollectionbrowser/README.md

 --------

 ### Thumbnails
-Image previews will be shown for files smaller then 512kb.
+Image previews will be shown for files smaller than 512kb.
 If you have large images in a collection, you can easily create thumbnails for that collection using the xquery image module.
 The thumbnails will be read from a .thumbs subcollection, while that collection itself will not be shown in the browser.
 To create thumbnails in xquery:

 ```xquery
 declare namespace image="http://exist-db.org/xquery/image";